ktrnthsnr/Employee-Tracker/README.md

 ## Installations
 - If cloning to your repository, to setup please follow these instructions:
-- Prereq: install VSCode, Node.js
+- Prereq: install VSCode, Node.js, and MySQL http://dev.mysql.com/downloads/
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install npm
 - $ npm init -y